MediocreTriumph/Blog_Stuff/README.md

 # Blog_Stuff
-Stuff that is shared in the blog
+Stuff that I will put in a blog at some point.